-Figure 6 show the open-loop response of the primary variables (solid line) and the estimated values (dashed line) to a change in boilup (V).
+Figure 6 shows the open-loop response of the primary variables and the estimated values to a change in boilup rate.
 An inverse response is seen in the estimate of the top composition.
 To check why this is happening, the contribution of the temperatures to the final estimate is studied.
-Figures 7-8 show the temperature changes as each of the degrees of freedom is perturbed, and the contribution of each of the trays to the estimate of the top composition.
-Figure 8 is actually obtained by multiplying H to each of the time-series vectors of the measurements.
+Figures 7-8 show the temperature changes as each of the degrees of freedom is perturbed, and the contribution of each of the measurements to the estimate of the top composition.
+Figure 8 is actually obtained by multiplying \mathbf{H} to each of the time-series vectors of the measurements.
 The perturbation is small enough so that the results in the negative and positive directions are similar.